How To | September 26, 2019

 Of course, if you have a box spring for your mattress, you’re also going to want to make sure you store it properly as well.
 Storing a box spring is very similar to storing a mattress, but much more simplified.
 Below are some tips for box spring storage:

-- Before storing your box spring, be sure to vacuum both sides.
+Before storing your box spring, be sure to vacuum both sides.
 If it needs cleaned further, use a stain remover and rag to blot out stains.